Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Data simulation

 \section{Data simulation}

-To estimate the clustering performance, we simulated data using DELPHES~\cite{delphes}.
+To estimate the track clustering performance based on the compatibility graph partitioning with the LMC algorithm, we simulated data using DELPHES~\cite{delphes}.
 The framework allows to perform a fast and realistic simulation of a general-purpose collider detector composed of an inner tracker, electromagnetic and hadron calorimeters, and a muon system.
 For this study, we added a detailed parameterisation of the ATLAS detector tracking resolution to the framework.

 To simulate the pileup vertices and hard-scattering events, a sufficiently large amount of minimum-bias interaction events was prepared, consisting of single, double, and non-diffractive processes.
 These events have been generated using the Pythia 8~\cite{pythia} event generator.
 As the main source of hard-scattering interactions, \ttbar events are used, also generated with Pythia 8.
 To simulate an LHC collision event with full pileup, a single \ttbar event is mixed with a number of minimum-bias events, distributed according to a Poisson distribution with a mean corresponding to a chosen luminosity.
-The interaction vertices are then distributed along the LHC beam trajectory inside the detector, according to typical interaction region parameters for ATLAS, i.e.\ according to a Gaussian with $\sigma_z=42$ mm.
+The interaction vertices are then distributed along the LHC beam trajectory inside the detector, according to typical interaction region parameters for ATLAS.
+Two different descriptions are used: a Gaussian with $\sigma_z=35$ mm for a collision energy of 13~TeV to be compared ATLAS Run~2 results~\cite{PUB-2019-015}, and a Gaussian with $\sigma_z=42$ mm for 14~TeV to emulate the HL-LHC environment~\cite{HLLHCperf}.
+Since the LHC beam width is very small, in this simulation it is neglected.

 The acceptance of the ATLAS detector allows for reconstructing charged particle trajectories in a limited phase space of $p_{\perp} > 500~\MeV$ and $|\eta|<2.5$.
 Some minimum-bias proton--proton interactions produce only particles outside the sensitive phase space of the ATLAS detector, which makes them unreconstructable.
 Positions of interactions with a single track in the ATLAS acceptance can be reconstructed, but this vertex category is contaminated by tracks that are strongly displaced by measurement errors.
 In the following, a {\it reconstructable truth vertex} refers to the true position of a proton--proton interaction producing at least two tracks within the ATLAS detector acceptance.